PoisotLab/ms_straight_lines/manuscript.md

 that because we observe a food web with $S$ species, we are guaranteed to observed at least $S-1$ interactions.
 From a predictive standpoint, this means that we need to figure out how much of the remaining interactions, out of
 $S^2-(S-1)$, will be realized.
+Below, we refer to this quantity as the number of "flexible" links in a food web.
-Following @PoisCirt16, we suggest that each of these interactions are instances of independent Bernoulli trials with a set probability of success $p$, which much like $a$ and $b$ in +@eq:reg is assumed to be a constant across all food webs.
+Following @PoisCirt16, we suggest that each flexible link represents an independent Bernoulli trial with a probability  $p$ of existing.
+We assume that $p$ is a constant for all links in the same ecological community.

 This means that the number of predicted links can be expressed as: